Equity-Focused Teaching

 Flexibility

-Flexibility means responding and adapting to students’ changing and diverse circumstances; engaging empathetically with student needs, both emerging and persistent; balancing intentional design and commitment to providing accommodations Using an equity-focused lens to think about flexibility means:
+• Respond and adapt to students’ changing and diverse circumstances; engage empathetically with student needs, both emerging and persistent; balancing intentional design and commitment to providing accommodations.

-• Being guided by your course learning goals as opposed to ‘tradition’ or ‘teaching habits’ so that you can adapt and shift as needed
+• Follow your course learning goals as opposed to ‘tradition’ or ‘teaching habits’ so that you can adapt and shift as needed.

-• Providing choices that create clear and equitable pathways for students to engage in the learning environment
+• Provide choices that create clear and equitable pathways for students to engage in the learning environment.

-• Being attentive to the changing conditions within the university and the larger society and proactively sharing with students how you will adapt as new circumstances arise
+• Be attentive to the changing conditions within the university and the larger society, and proactively share with students how you will adapt as new circumstances arise.

 • Additional Equity-focused Teaching Strategies for Flexibility